Somtuzy/Animalia/README.md

 # Animalia

+The first image <IMAGE 1> attached presents us with a simple classification problem a University has.
+They want to adopt a newer programming language in classifying the kingdom Animalia into subclasses.

-The images attached shows a simple classification of the kingdom Animalia into six different classes taking the presence or absence of some attributes into consideration.
+The second image <IMAGE 2> attached shows a simple guideline or outline on how they want the classification done; the kingdom Animalia was classified into six different classes taking the presence or absence of some attributes into consideration and as an extra basis for classification.

 These attributes are whether an animal
 • Has a backbone.